renecotyfanboy/leagueProject/docs/loserQ/model.md

 bit higher than what was expected from this elo (2% higher than expected).
 This could be a signature of the LoserQ, but it is way too low to explain what people claim to experience, i.e. streaks of 10 losses in a row.
-Don't get me wrong, this doesn't mean that there are no summoners losing or winning that much in a row, but my claim is that these streaks are as frequent as what you would expect from randomness.
+Don't get me wrong, this doesn't mean that there are no summoners losing or winning that much in a row, but my claim is that these streaks are as frequent as streaks that would emerge from randomness once they reached their true rank.

 ## Let's meet with the data